 Nightswimming – R.E.M.

+You don’t normally associate indie stalwarts R.E.M. with piano music, but Nightswimming is the exception.
 This song is based on a real childhood memory of nighttime swimming.
-The prominent piano music was played on the same piano used iconically in ‘Layla’ by Derek & the Dominos.
 The one-and-a-half-minute fade-out within the song is also unique and helps it have an interesting sound.

 Fallin’ – Alicia Keys